ausaccessfed/dev-portal/docs/_dockerize-shib-sp/01-overview.md

 ### What you'll learn

-- Create a Docker file for building a Docker image
+- Create a Dockerfile for building a Docker image
 - Use a base image for your Dockerfile
 - Install and configure Shibboleth
 - Install and configure Apache